-There are many things that just don’t do well in a microwave.
+A microwave is one countertop appliance that is definitely worth the space.
+However, there are many things that just don’t do well in a microwave.
 But this modern miracle appliance can do a lot more than warm up leftovers or cook frozen entrees.
-Using a microwave to cook those food that do well in that device can save a lot of time and money.
+Using a microwave to cook those foods that do well in that device can save a lot of time and money.
 Microwaves usually use less energy than stoves or regular ovens.
 Also, they generate less heat in the kitchen, an important consideration during the summer months.
 If you’re going to take up valuable counter space with this appliance, then you should make the most of it.

 Many foods do not do well in the microwave.
 Baked goods, for example, can come out unevenly heated and rubbery.
 Anything that needs browning, like meat, doesn’t do well.

 Some things can benefit from the use of both a microwave and a conventional oven.
 Baked potatoes fall into this category.
 If you cook them all the way in the microwave, the small ends will become hard and inedible.
 But if you start them in the microwave and finish them in the oven, you cut down the amount of time that hot oven needs to be on.
 This method can also work on some stovetop items.

 Here are some other foods that do well in the microwave.
 Just remember to use no metal.
 If you use plastic containers, make sure they can handle the heat of the food.
 Always cover your food to hold in moisture and keep splatters from making your microwave a mess.
 And always leave some venting for steam to escape.
 If you have one with varying power levels, use them.
 Remember you can always add more time.
 Treat all liquids heated in the microwave with respect, because you can get burned.
 I know, I’ve done it.
 If you need to buy microwavable cookware, a few pieces probably would be a good idea to have around.